 Sidelights.
-The US Airways Center, previously known as the AmericaWest Arena for a previous airline, is 2 blocks west of Chase Field, at 2nd & Jefferson.
+The Talking Stick Resort Arena, previously known as the AmericaWest Arena and the US Airways Center, is 2 blocks west of Chase Field, at 2nd & Jefferson.
 The Suns have played here since 1992, and the WNBA's Phoenix Mercury since 1997.
 The Coyotes played here from 1996 to 2003.

 * Arizona Veterans Memorial Coliseum.
 The Grand Canyon State's 1st home to big-league sports, opening in 1965, was home to the Suns from their 1968 arrival until 1992, and to the World Hockey Association's Phoenix Roadrunners from 1974 to 1977.

 Elvis Presley sang at the Coliseum on September 9, 1970, and again on April 22, 1973.
 Early in his career, on June 9, 1956, he sang at a grandstand at the adjoining Arizona State Fairgrounds.
+The next day, he sang at the Rodeo Grounds in Tucson.
+He also sang at the Tucson Community Center on November 9, 1972 and June 1, 1976.
 (While individual ex-Beatles have performed in Arizona, the band as a whole did not do so on any of their 3 North American tours.)

 The Coliseum still stands, and is part of the State Fairgrounds.
 1826 W. McDowell Road.
 Northwest of downtown.
 Number 15 bus to 15th & McDowell, then 3 blocks west.